 While veterans have a strong work ethic and a range of employable skills above their civilian counterparts, finding employment after service can be difficult.
-Even in our strong economy, the unemployment rate for young veterans (18-24) was recently reported as 12.7%, an increase from January of 2017.
-This number is over three percentage points higher than their non-veteran counterparts.
+We've been fortunate to see the country's unemployment rate fall to historic lows with a strong economy, and it's proof of progress that the unemployment rate for veterans has been reported as slightly lower the civilian rate for over a year, following years of the reverse trend.

-These factors contributing to these numbers are many.
+Even with these gains, many veterans continue to experience unemployment or underemployment.
+These factors contributing to this are many.
 Employers may not understand veteran certifications, or the broad range of skills they've mastered.
 Translating specialized military training to the civilian world may not come readily.
 And of course, the ability to adjust after military life can be challenging.
 Fortunately, there are paths veterans can take that can increase the odds of a successful transition.